w3ctag/promises-guide/README.md

 ### addDelay( promise, ms )

 `addDelay` is a function that adds an extra _ms_ milliseconds of delay between _promise_ settling and the returned promise settling.
-Notice how it casts the incoming argument to a promise, so that you could pass it a non-promise value or a thenable.
+Notice how it resolves the incoming argument to a promise, so that you could pass it a non-promise value or a thenable.

 1. Let _ms_ be ToNumber(_ms_).
 1. If _ms_ is **NaN**, let _ms_ be **+0**; otherwise let _ms_ be the maximum of _ms_ and **+0**.
 1. Let _p_ be a new promise.
-1. Let _castToPromise_ be the result of casting _promise_ to a promise.
+1. Let _resolvedToPromise_ be the result of resolving _promise_ to a promise.
 1. Upon fulfillment of _promise_ with value _v_, perform the following steps asynchronously:
     1. Wait _ms_ milliseconds.
     1. Resolve _p_ with _v_.